Both Amtrak locks on the title card.

 For Short Trips (e.g., Bathroom Breaks):

-• Hide valuables: Place items such as your laptop or iPad behind a pillow, blanket, or under your coat.
+• Hide valuables: Place items such as your laptop or iPad behind a pillow or blanket or under your coat.

 • Close the curtains: Use the inner curtains to obstruct the view into your room.